 How to Make a Custom LUT from Your Grade in Resolve

 Learn to colour correct like a pro with our free course DaVinci Resolve Colour Grading for Beginners.
-You’ll learn how to use each important tool in Resolve, including how to set up your project using scene cut detection, how to get clean skin tones with noise reduction and how to create cinematic looks.
+You’ll learn how to use each important tool in Resolve, including how to set up your project using scene cut detection, how to get clean tones with noise reduction and how to create looks.

-In this lesson, I’ll show you how to make a LUT from your colour grading, and how to use that in other editing suites.
+In this lesson, I’ll you how to make a LUT from your colour grading, and how to use that in other editing suites.

 How to Make a Custom LUT from Your Colour Grade in Resolve